devnepal2025/devnepal.org/_posts/2021-06-23-monthly-meetup-first-event-report.md

 {% include image.html path="blogs/meetups/meetup-1.2.jpg" %}

 Our other amazing student speaker __Mr.
-Asim Tara Pathak__, who is also an executive member of TECH Setu, talked about Smart study, time management techniques and urged everyone to share their knowledge in order to increase the horizon of one’s knowledge.
+Asim Tara Pathak__, who is also an executive member of Developers Association of Nepal, talked about Smart study, time management techniques and urged everyone to share their knowledge in order to increase the horizon of one’s knowledge.
 He concluded his speech by requesting everyone not to limit themselves in the college syllabus and think out of the box.